Gredelston/gredelston-dot-cool-basic/content/blog/recapping-mystery-hunt-2019-part-1-story/index.md

 ![The Coin, as photographed by Roger Ford).](./coin.jpg)

-*Photo credit: The Molasses Tower was photographed by Connor Stoked.
+*Photo credit: The Molasses Tower was photographed by Connor Stokes.
 The coin was photographed by [Roger Ford](https://rogerford.org/).*